jnozzi/cocoadev.com/markdown/GetImageRepOfNSViewWhenFrameIsNotbounds.md

 Creating another view in another window has proved difficult.
 So far the resulting image is blank.

-All this worry over a missing     - (General/NSImage *)image from the General/NSView implementation.
+All this worry over a missing     - (NSImage *)image from the NSView implementation.
 --Ben

 ----

-What about taking the PDF data (dataWithPDFInsideRect:), putting it in an General/NSPDFImageRep, and adding that to an General/NSImage whose size equals the size of the view?
+What about taking the PDF data (dataWithPDFInsideRect:), putting it in an NSPDFImageRep, and adding that to an NSImage whose size equals the size of the view?
 Might that work?

 ----